Gilly Flaherty: International career

-Flaherty is a former England Under-19 and Under-20 international.
-She has previously represented her country at Under-15 and 17 levels and made her debut for the Under-23 team against Germany in September 2010.
+Flaherty is a former England under-19 and under-20 international.
+She has previously represented her country at under-15 and under-17 levels and made her debut for the under-23 team against Germany in September 2010.

-Not favoured by England coach Hope Powell, in December 2013 Flaherty was named in the first senior squad to be named by Powell's successor Mark Sampson.
+Not favoured by England coach Hope Powell, in December 2013, Flaherty was named in the first senior squad to be named by Powell's successor Mark Sampson.
 She won her first senior cap in October 2015, starting England's 2–1 defeat by China in Yongchuan.
+In total, she made nine appearances for England.

+Flaherty was given number 191 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

-Television appearances
+Media appearances

 In 2008 and 2009, Flaherty appeared on the Channel 4 television programme Yeardot.
+In 2023, Flaherty made numerous appearances as a football commentator including for the BBC and contributor to the football podcast Counter Pressed.

+In 2023, Flaherty began appearing on the BBC's The Women's Football Show, and in 2025, was named their main co-commentator alongside former goalkeeper Rachel Brown-Finnis.

 Personal life

-Flaherty was a P.E. teacher at John Donne Primary school sporadically throughout her career.
+Flaherty was a P.E. teacher at John Donne primary school sporadically throughout her career.

 In December 2018, Flaherty revealed that she is a lesbian and living with her partner Lily.
 In an interview in February 2020, Flaherty disclosed that she attempted suicide when she was 17 years old, due to mental health issues.
 She is a supporter of the Time to Talk day campaign, run by Time to Change.